What to Do If You Can’t Afford to Pay Your Payroll Tax Debt

 We serve businesses across Orange County and California.

-Q: Can I settle payroll tax debt for less?
+Can payroll tax debt be settled for less?

-Q: Can I go to jail for not paying payroll taxes?
+Can I be personally liable for unpaid payroll taxes?

 📣 About the Author